 Encouraged by these results, we further assessed the capability of sNP@G/IR to suppress bacteria-colonized tumors.

-This tumor model was obtained by injecting EcN bacteria to tumor-bearing mice via i.v. injection.^[9,30] To verify the successful establishment, FL intensity of tumors and major organs in mice was determined by IVIS after injecting GFP-labeled EcN at different time points.
-Tumors on days 1, 2, and 3 of bacterial injection all exhibited significantly enhanced FL intensity compared to the uninjected group (, p < 0.01), indicating EcN colonization in the tumor site (Figure.
-S23A, B).
+This tumor model was obtained by injecting EcN bacteria into tumor-bearing mice via i.v. injection.
+[9,29] To verify the successful establishment, FL intensity of tumors and major organs in mice was determined by IVIS after injecting GFP-labeled EcN at different time points.
+Tumors on days 1, 2, and 3 of bacterial injection all exhibited significantly enhanced FL intensity compared to the uninjected group (, p < 0.01), indicating EcN colonization in the tumor site (Figure S23A,B, Supporting Information).
 Further, the long-term colonization ability of EcN in tumor site was investigated.
-On day 1, 2, 3, and day 14, tumor tissues isolated from mice were homogenized and plated on LB agar.
-EcN was confirmed could be stably colonized in tumor tissue with $\approx 10^8$ CFU/g (Figure S23C, D), which is consistent with previous reports.^[31] Based on these results and in-depth understanding,^[11] intracellular bacteria in tumor cells were further quantified.
+On days 1, 2, 3, and 14, tumor tissues isolated from mice were homogenized and plated on LB agar.
+EcN was confirmed could be stably colonized in tumor tissue with ≈108 CFU g-1 (Figure S23C,D, Supporting Information), which is consistent with previous reports.[30]
+Based on these results and in-depth understanding, [11] intracellular bacteria in tumor cells were further quantified.
 Tumor cells were dissociated from tumor tissues, and extracellular bacteria were subsequently killed by staphylococcal lysozyme.
-Exactly, more than 50% of the bacteria in tumor tissue are intracellular bacteria (Figure S22E, F).
+A large amount of the bacteria in tumor tissue are intracellular bacteria (Figure S22E,F, Supporting Information).